stevexdbr/gyseditionsourcecode/README.md

 This game was made with love to Newgrounds and its community.
 Extra love to Tom Fulp.
 ### Kade Engine
-- [KadeDeveloper](https://twitter.com/KadeDeveloper) - Maintainer and lead programmer
+- [KadeDeveloper](https://twitter.com/KadeDeveloper) - Creator of Kade Engine
 - [The contributors](https://github.com/KadeDev/Kade-Engine/graphs/contributors)
 - [GeraldySteve](https://www.youtube.com/channel/UCHANxvdCr6sAdTZwjodJ0FQ) - Sprites and Dialogues